WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 that you will not upload content, or distribute anything that may be harmful to minors or that violates these Terms.

-5. WGBH does not endorse any User Generated Content or any opinion, recommendation, or advice expressed therein, and WGBH expressly disclaims any and all liability in connection with User Generated Content.
+5. GBH does not endorse any User Generated Content or any opinion, recommendation, or advice expressed therein, and GBH expressly disclaims any and all liability in connection with User Generated Content.
 Opinions on the Site are not to be construed as assertions of fact.

 6. By uploading User Generated Content, you are consenting to its display through the Site and for related promotional purposes.

-7. You acknowledge that WGBH reserves the right to screen, refuse to post, remove or edit User Generated Content at any time and for any or no reason in our absolute and sole discretion without prior notice, although we have no duty to do so.
+7. You acknowledge that GBH reserves the right to screen, refuse to post, remove or edit User Generated Content at any time and for any or no reason in our absolute and sole discretion without prior notice, although we have no duty to do so.
 If we elect to screen User Generated Content, there may